What is your net worth?

 “Entitlement isn’t always bad when it’s in the service of love of self as opposed to the degradation of others.
 Have a feeling of deservedness as opposed to ‘I’m lucky enough to get a shot, I need to prove myself to this committee.’
 Some people are born in a default of ‘I deserve’ while others are not.
 Even if you don’t have the financial resources, feel that you deserve.
 It makes you strong and grounded to go out and get.
 Be shameless in your ability to express desire.”

-Honestly, I have been one of those ‘I’m lucky enough to get a shot’ ‘I need to prove myself to this committee’ people all my life.
-When he said it, I was mindblown.
-Like such a world exists?!!!
-I replayed that part thrice.
-And wrote the quote in my notebook.
+Honestly, I used to be one of those ‘I’m lucky enough to get a shot’ ‘I need to prove myself to this committee’ people all my life which is why that quote deeply spoke to me.

-He also mentioned that this mentality is mostly common among people who grew up poor.
-We need to stop.
+The speaker also mentioned that this mentality is mostly common among people who grew up poor and they often need help to get over the mentality.

 3. Work on reducing your liabilities